Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create an App Registration for the DCRs

-From the tenant you wish to send the Microsoft Graph and Office data to, navigate to the Microsoft Azure Active Directory app registration page: https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
+From the tenant you wish to send the Microsoft Graph and Office data **to**, navigate to the Microsoft Azure Active Directory app registration page: https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

 Click "**New registration**".